fivestars/gittools/commands/git-hooks/README.md

         will call your custom scripts sequentially, or in parallel if you configure it to do so.

-        This way you can break your monolitchic hooks into individual files, giving you greater flexibility regarding which pieces to run and when.
+        This way you can break your monolithic hooks into individual files, giving you greater flexibility regarding which pieces to run and when.

     Usage